thobson88/reveal_bitcoin_vs_altcoins/README.md

 # reveal_bitcoin_vs_altcoins
-Slide deck arguing: Bitcoin is interesting, Altcoins are not
+Slide deck arguing: Bitcoin is interesting, altcoins are not